texas-egads/EGaDS-Toolkit/System/Characters/README.md

     }
 }
 ```
-The JumpExample class is attached to the player `GameObject` in the scene.
+The `JumpExample` class is attached to the player `GameObject` in the scene.
 It exposes public variables to set the jump force, jump range, and jump cooldown in the Unity Inspector.
-In the `Start()` method, the JumpAction is created with the specified jump range, jump cooldown, jump force, and the player's `Rigidbody2D`.
-It then assigns this action to the `character.action`, making the character aware of the jump action.
+In the `Start()` method, the `JumpOrder` is created with the specified jump range, jump cooldown, jump force, and the player's `Rigidbody2D`.
+It then assigns this order to the `character.order`, making the character aware of the jump order.
 In the `Update()` method, the script checks for jump input (e.g., space key) and whether the character is grounded using the `IsGrounded()` method.
-If both conditions are met, the `character.TakeAction(character)` method is called, which triggers the character to execute the assigned jump action.
+If both conditions are met, the `character.TakeOrder(character)` method is called, which triggers the character to execute the assigned jump order.

 ### Making a Character Perform a Melee Attack
 You can create a melee attack behavior for an `Character2D` by detecting nearby characters within a certain range and applying damage to them.
 Here's an example script for a melee attack: